R9295/cpython/README.md

 Now, it wouldn't matter if requests does not *directly* import ``socket``.
 If any of the sub-dependencies of ``requests`` imports ``socket``, it would allow (or prevent) them.

 ### Note
 **Please note** I am neither a CPython developer nor a C developer.
 This is a very humble attempt that I would gladly pursue if it is deemed feasible and if anyone is interested!
+It is also not foolproof!
 I'm fairly certain that something such as this [method](https://daddycocoaman.dev/posts/bypassing-python38-audit-hooks-part-1/) can bypass this functionality.

 ### Further Work
 1. Restrict ``builtins`` such as ``open()`` ``print()`` etc.

-### How to use
+### Try it
 ```
 git clone https://github.com/R9295/cpython
 cd cpython